nljubic/Who-feeds-the-world/index.md

 ### What is green maize?

-It’s maize that is mainly harvested so it can be either directly fed to animals or conserved through “silage” and fed to them in winter.
-Maize is native to central America and thanks to genetic selection & hybridization it can now be grown everywhere in the world.
-Among the forage foods that are grown for animal feed, they’re very high energy and easy maintenance, since they only need to be harvested once.
-They also require high fertilizer, herbicide and pesticide levels and
+The feature that our model puts out as the highest weighed for predicting GDP is **green maize**.
+What is it?
+It’s maize that is mainly harvested so it can be either directly **fed to animals** or conserved through “silage” and fed to them in winter.
+Maize is native to **central America** and thanks to genetic selection and hybridization it can now be grown **everywhere in the world**.
+Among the forage foods that are grown for animal feed, they’re very **high energy and easy maintenance**, since they only need to be harvested once.
+They also require high fertilizer, herbicide and pesticide levels.
+Especially with the commercial adoption of genetically modified maize that is herbicide and pest resistant during the 90s, it has emerged as a very important animal feed.

 <div style=" margin:0 auto; width: 10%;"><img src="plots/tractor.png" alt="-" style="text-align:center;"></div>